ON THIS PAGE

 Have a (Business) Plan

 A business plan is the essence of your business, and a poor and unrealistic business plan will not earn you any profits.
-A good plan will also attract potential investors or banks for financing.
+A good photography business plan will also attract potential investors or banks for financing.

 Define your Product & Service